claremontcoders/claremontcoders.github.io/_projects/02-functions.md

 turtle.left(90);
 ```

 It would be convenient if the turtle interface already included a command to make a square.
 Since it does not, we can create a _new_ command to use over and over again, just like the built-in commands in the turtle's interface.
+Which of your [four friends](../what-is-coding/#what-can-you-do) is a function?

 We can group together a sequence of commands by using a **function**.
 To create a function, we use the special JavaScript keyword `function` and give the function a name.
 In this case, let's call it `square()`.
 Function names end in parentheses to let you know that they are functions.
 The commands that you want to execute in your function go between a pair of curly braces.